 You can start to narrow down the choice of game cameras by deciding the type of flash you need.
 It can be infrared or incandescent, both of which has its own advantages and disadvantages.
 There are also other types, such as no glow infrared, red glow infrared, and white LED flash cameras.

 - As we have mentioned above, infrared allows taking images at night without emitting a bright white flash.
 So the photo will be snapped as discreetly as possible, without spooking the animal and anyone seeing the flash.
 When the flash goes off, there’s only a tiny red dot on the camera.
+So, if you are wondering “Can deer see the trail camera flash?“, the answer is most probably not with IR trail cameras.
+In order for deer to see the flash, they need to be looking directly at the camera at the exact time of the photoshoot.
 Their downside is that they produce only black and white nighttime images.

 - Incandescent cameras, on the other hand, give a color photo clearly showing the type and size of the game.
-So if you prefer seeing the true color of the animal, an incandescent camera would be a better one to choose.
-The crisp nighttime images are provided by the flash, which is much like from a digital camera.
-That can scare away the animals and uses up more of battery charge.
+So if you prefer seeing the true color of the animal, an incandescent camera would be a better one to choose from.
+The crisp nighttime images are provided by the flash, which is much like a digital camera.
+That can scare away the animals and uses up more of the battery charge.

 These two types also differ in recovery time.
 It’s shorter for the infrared camera, so it will be able to snap more photos in a shorter period of time, while for the incandescent camera it will be less.

-- The no glow infrared cameras feature a flash that stays invisible to the human eye.
+- The no-glow infrared cameras or black flash cameras feature a flash that stays invisible to the human eye.
 This can be especially useful if you are using the camera for security and home surveillance.
-The intruder or the passer by will not see that the camera is taking a picture of him.
+The intruder or the passerby will not see that the camera is taking a picture of him.
 The animals will also not notice the camera, so you can be sure that the camera will capture an image of the animal and it will not run away.
 However, the downside of this type is that no glow cameras produce darker and grainier nighttime images, and the flash range is lesser compared to other types.

 - Red glow cameras do emit light when taking a picture, but it’s just a faint red glow.
 If you are not looking directly at the camera, you probably won’t notice the flash.
-Red glow cameras are typically brighter and more clear than no glow infrared cameras.
+Red glow cameras are typically brighter and clearer than no glow infrared cameras.